ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

  * `$TAG_NAME`: `build.Source.RepoSource.Revision.TagName` (only available for triggered builds)
  * `$REVISION_ID`: `build.SourceProvenance.ResolvedRepoSource.Revision.CommitSha` (only available for triggered builds)

-You can use `substitions` to define your own custom parameters.
+We can use `substitions` to define our own custom parameters.
 Note that the name of the substitution must start with an underscore (`_`), and can only use uppercase alphanumeric characters.
 Example: